Nilgai: Etymology

-The vernacular name "nilgai" /ˈnɪlˌgaɪ/ comes from the fusion of the Hindi words nil ("blue") and gai ("cow").
+The vernacular name "nilgai" /ˈnɪlˌgaɪ/ comes from the fusion of the Hindi words nil (blue) and gai (cow).
 The word was first recorded in use in 1882.
 Alternative origins could be from the Persian gaw ("cow").
-The nilgai has been referred to by a variety of names: neelghae, nilgau, nilgo, nylghau, and nylghai, constructions referring to other "blue" animals.
-They are also known as white-footed antelope.
-During Mughal emperor Aurangzeb's reign of India, the nilgai was known by the name nilghor ("nil" for "blue" and "ghor" for "horse").
+The nilgai has been referred to by a variety of names—neelghae, nilgau, nilgo, nylghau, and nylghai, constructions referring to other "blue" animals.
+During Mughal emperor Aurangzeb's reign of India, the nilgai was known by the name nilghor (nil for "blue" and ghor for "horse").

-The generic name Boselaphus comes from the combination of the Latin bos ("cow" or "ox") and the Greek elaphos ("deer").
-The specific name tragocamelus is derived from the joining of the two Greek words tragos ("he-goat") and kamelos ("camel").
+The generic name Boselaphus comes from the combination of the Latin bos (cow or ox) and the Greek elaphos (deer).
+The specific name tragocamelus is derived from the joining of the two Greek words tragos (he-goat) and kamelos (camel).
 The binomial combination was first used by English zoologist Philip Sclater in 1883.